MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 search.appverid: met150
 ---

-# Deployment of Microsoft Defender for Endpoint on RHEL Linux
+# Deployment of Microsoft Defender for Endpoint on Linux

-This article explains how to deploy Microsoft Defender for Endpoint on a Red Hat Enterprise Linux (RHEL) system.
+This article explains how to deploy Microsoft Defender for Endpoint on a Linux system.

+For information about Microsoft Defender for Endpoint capabilities, see [Advanced Microsoft Defender for Endpoint capabilities](#advanced-microsoft-defender-for-endpoint-capabilities).

 ## Deployment summary